The Lodge & Cabins

 Featuring two king bedrooms, aptly named the rooster and hen, joined by a Jack and Jill bathroom, this unit includes a kitchenette and balcony with mountain views evoking a rustic feel but with all the creature comforts of home.Check Availability

 Believe it or not, this cabin’s first guests were of the feathered variety.
 The Chicken Cabin served as a coop during World War II, when a farm was established to see the inn through lean times.
 The coop was converted into lodging in 1946, so rest assured that the chickens are long gone.
 What remains are live-edge pine siding and original wainscoting that capture the rustic charm of the classic Seesaw’s experience.
 The patio entrance is built out of slate from a local quarry, nodding to the inn’s heritage and local roots.

-The three-king bedroom, three-bath cabin features kitchenettes on both floors for maximum ease and comfort.
+The three-king bedroom, two-bath cabin features kitchenettes on both floors for maximum ease and comfort.
 Come home to roost in the second-floor living room, where the gas fireplace and panoramic mountain views make for one cozy coop.Check Availability

 No rackets required—this cabin gets its name from the unique red clay tennis court it once sat behind.
 The thoughtful restoration of the midcentury cabin preserved the flooring and framing of the second floor, as well as the original wainscoting.
 The distinctive front porch is made from local Dorset quarry marble and repurposed from the old pool on the property.

 Each of the three queen bedrooms has its own bath, giving guests ample space to recharge and unwind.
 The cabin also features a mudroom, modern kitchen, living rooms on each floor, and a second-floor gas fireplace.Check Availability